arun-srinivasan-builds/Cloud-Engineering-Systems/engineering-systems/Readme.md

-This directory contains **authoritative, end-to-end Engineering Systems**, organized by domain.

-Each Engineering System is a **complete, validated cloud system** and serves as the **source of truth** for any related Feature Systems.
-Systems are independently reviewable and document the full lifecycle: context, design, implementation, and validation.
+This directory holds complete cloud Engineering Systems, grouped by domain.
+Each system is fully tested, acts as the main reference for related Feature Systems, and includes clear documentation of its entire lifecycle—from context and design to implementation and validation.

 ## Repository Structure

 - **Feature Systems**
-  Curated entry points surfaced in the root README for focused review.
+  The root README highlights selected entry points for easier, focused review.

 - **Engineering Systems** *(this directory)*
   Full system implementations with authoritative documentation and validation.